AdamSobieski/adamsobieski.github.io/metamathematics/index.md

 ## Multi-agent Systems

-Similarly, [multi-agent systems](https://en.wikipedia.org/wiki/Multi-agent_system) could create, select, and orchestrate specialized [agents](https://en.wikipedia.org/wiki/Intelligent_agent) which operate upon sets, tables, or graphs of expressions and rules.
+[Multi-agent systems](https://en.wikipedia.org/wiki/Multi-agent_system) could create, select, and orchestrate specialized [agents](https://en.wikipedia.org/wiki/Intelligent_agent) which operate upon collections of expressions and rules.

+Intelligent agents in systems could all cooperate upon singular collections of expressions and rules, cooperate in groups upon multiple workspaces, or cooperate in complex orchestrations with groups and inter-group communication.
+Agents organized into groups could access and make use of inter-group resources and send contents and discoveries from their workspaces to these inter-group resources.

 ## Systems of Systems